Transparenz in der Lieferkette und Erklärung zu Sklaverei und Menschenhandel

 We continue to work on programmes to capture comments and grievances from workers in our supply chain globally and address issues raised.

-We have used a tool we developed with Oxfam to measure worker wellbeing in our supply chain.
-We have captured comments and feedback from approximately 2750 workers across 15 facilities globally.
+We have used a tool developed with Oxfam to measure worker wellbeing in our supply chain and capture comments and feedback from workers with approximately 2,750 workers across 15 facilities globally.

 The results have been used to develop specific action plans for each factory.
-To date, these action plans have focused on the development of human resources management systems, worker and supervisor training programmes and policy implementation.
+To date, these action plans have focused on the development of HR management systems, worker and supervisor training programmes and policy implementation.

 CHAMPIONING DIVERSITY AND ENSURING INCLUSIVITY